Glossary

 Non-principal applicants

-Anyone included in a visa application who is not the principal applicant, ie the principal applicant's partner, the principal applicant's dependent children, the principal applicant's partner's dependent children.
+Anyone included in a visa application who is not the principal applicant or main person applying for the visa.
+Non-principal applicants can be the principal applicant’s partner, dependent children or partner’s dependent children.